BrownDwarf/probabilisticAGN/notebooks/README.md

 ### Table of Contents

-0. Overview of goals and introduction to methods
+0. Introduction of K2, AGN, and time series
   - Introduction to AGN analysis
   - FFT versus Lomb-Scargle and PSD normalization
   - The effect of missing data on the PSD